-- Vote count on promotion and/or tenure, including recusals, abstentions and absences; - Indicate workload percentages; - Evaluation of research, scholarship, or creative activities; - Evaluation of teaching and advising with a thorough discussion of the candidate's teaching portfolio considering the following criteria: - Evaluation and summary of content in the section on teaching and advising (this material from the candidate will move forward to the college level); - Evaluation and summary of content in the supporting documentation (this material from the candidate does NOT move to the college level; therefore, this summary is the source for next level evaluations); - Evaluation of service and/or outreach activities; - Summary and discussion of external reviewer recommendations and comments; - Minority viewpoint (if there was a split vote on the decision); and - Explanation of any committee members' collaboration with candidate that has already been deemed to not be a conflict of interest.
+- Vote count on promotion, including recusals, abstentions and absences; - Indicate workload percentages; - Evaluation of research, scholarship, or creative activities; - Evaluation of teaching and advising with a thorough discussion of the candidate's teaching portfolio considering the following criteria: - Evaluation and summary of content in the section on teaching and advising - Evaluation and summary of content in the supporting documentation - Evaluation of service and/or outreach activities; - Summary and discussion of external reviewer recommendations and comments; - Minority viewpoint (if there was a split vote on the decision); and - Explanation of any committee members' collaboration with candidate that has already been deemed not to be a conflict of interest. - REMINDER The department committee review is the only stage of the process that a candidate can be nominated for a Provost Award for Innovations in Teaching (PAIT).
+See Section 9B for information and the nomination form.

-SECTION 11: INTERNAL EVALUATIONS FOR PROMOTION AND/OR TENURE
+SECTION 11: INTERNAL EVALUATIONS FOR CAREER-TRACK PROMOTION